CareOregon: Providence affiliation

-Innovation

-CareOregon has a longstanding reputation as a national leader in innovation in health care for the Medicaid population.
-Its efforts in the 2020s increasingly moved to address issues such as social needs, access to care, housing and behavioral health.

-In 2020, the Center for Health Strategies noted that CareOregon “supports its provider network by funding individuals who operate in a [community health worker] capacity to contribute additional care coordination services.”

-Such workers can include peers, community health workers and doulas and are a path for improving health equity and social determinants of health.
-CareOregon expanded its support of traditional health workers with $455,000 in grants to eight community-based organizations that provide culturally specific care.

-In 2021, to address shortages in the behavioral health workforce, CareOregon awarded $7.5 million to boost hiring at 25 organizations that provide mental health and addiction treatment to low-income residents.

-In early 2023, to meet the dual needs for housing for health care workers and supportive housing for members, CareOregon acquired the Red Lion Inn & Suites in its coastal Columbia Pacific region to convert it to apartments.

-The Institute for Health Care Improvement (IHI) was a major influence in CareOregon’s drive to innovate.
-CareOregon was among the first 15 sites nationally to work with the institute, starting in 2007, to develop ways of delivering care that met the so-called Triple Aim of improving population health, enhancing patients’ experience of care and controlling costs.
-(The Triple Aim has since been expanded to include clinician well-being and health equity.)

-Those early care delivery strategies – including patient-centered medical homes and multidisciplinary case management for members with complex health needs – have endured.

 Social determinants of health

 When Oregon adopted coordinated care organizations, CareOregon increased its attention on non-medical factors that affect health, known as social determinants of health.
 One social determinant, housing insecurity, became a particular focus, most notably with the Housing is Health initiative.

 In 2016, CareOregon gave $4 million of a combined $21.5 million donation, joining five Portland hospitals to help fund three housing projects, including one with onsite treatment for mental illness and substance use disorder.
 The move was “hailed by national housing advocates as the largest private investment of its kind in the nation,” wrote the Associated Press.

-CareOregon has also tried various strategies to take health care outside of typical clinical settings, such as offering nutritious foods to eligible members, a screening study in which colorectal cancer screening kits were mailed to Medicaid and Medicare members’ homes, and, with Jackson Care Connect, pioneering a HIPAA-compliant system that broadly connects health care providers and social service organizations to expedite referrals.
+CareOregon has also tried various strategies to take health care outside of typical clinical settings, such as offering nutritious foods to eligible members, a screening study in which colorectal cancer screening kits were mailed to Medicaid and Medicare members’ homes.